-Plus, start/stop starter motors can decrease fuel consumption up to 15 percent and carbon dioxide emissions up to 8 percent.
-As the automotive industry is striving to reduce CO2 emissions and vehicles weight, it’s easy to see why automotive manufacturers want a gear that is made from low weight materials, such as plastics that offers exceptional fatigue properties and wear rates to meet the durability requirements.
+Plus, start/stop starter motors can decrease fuel consumption up to 15 percent and carbon dioxide emissions up to 8%.
+As the automotive industry is striving to reduce CO2 emissions and vehicles weight, it’s easy to see why automotive manufacturers want a gear that is made from low weight materials, such as plastics that offer exceptional fatigue properties and wear rates to meet the durability requirements.
 DSM’s Stanyl meets these tough material requirements across a range of power ratings.

 Onsite tribology and application test methods

 To best utilize Stanyl’s tribological properties and to understand the theoretical and practical relationship between the application and the material’s wear and friction properties, DSM runs various tests to understand the interface and environmental temperature conditions.

 DSM’s approach goes beyond testing to industry standards, linking the testing parameters to the application to simulate the actual conditions.
 Combining this with the extensive knowledge base of our fundamental research team enables us to determine which material properties need to be improved.
 To carry out this advanced testing, DSM modifies its testing equipment to include precise temperature control in addition to pressure and sliding speed variables to best approximate practical applications.